adonisjs/v5-docs/content/reference/views/tags/component.md

-The `@component` tag allows you to use an edge template as a component.
+The `@component` tag allows you to use an Edge template as a component.

 - It is a block level tag
 - It accepts the template path relative from the `views` directory, along with the component state as the second argument.